STREAM3/pyISC/README.md

 Install the Xcode developer tools from App Store.

+All:
+Install the JSON library for storing/pickle of models at https://github.com/nlohmann/json#integration

 ### Install Swig

 (search for suitable version with `>> anaconda search -t conda swig`)